dlonzell/cs348k_dlonzell/README.md

 Given a written language-learning scenario, can a structured-output LLM plus object reconstruction pipeline generate a runnable spatial roleplay scene, and where does it fail: in the plan, the visual realization/layout, or the runtime affordances?

-### Technical Crux
+### Technical Challenges

-The hardest part was not simply calling an LLM or rendering primitive objects.
-The crux was turning a symbolic plan and independently generated SAM3D assets into a coherent, reachable, interactable scene.
+Turning a symbolic plan and independently generated assets into a coherent, reachable, interactable scene was not straightforward.
+Existing approaches did not meet our constraints (code gneration can't run at runtime on a headset for example).
 Raw generated coordinates frequently placed objects on the floor, floating, overlapping, or scattered in ways that broke the roleplay.
-The project therefore needed a deterministic reach-scale layout pass that assigned object roles, inferred relations from the task queue, snapped objects to support surfaces, repaired overlaps, and kept the typed interaction affordances attached to the rendered scene.
+The project therefore needed a deterministic layout pass that assigned object roles, inferred relations from the task queue, snapped objects to support surfaces, repaired overlaps, and kept the typed interaction affordances attached to the rendered scene (inspired by the approach in Holodeck paper)

 ---